-Noted for their tight musicianship and dynamic stage performances, and all too used to travelling far and wide to entertain an ever-growing army of fans, the band, bedecked in their trademark pyjamas, didn’t disappoint.
+We got to see and hear the band for ourselves last Friday, when they travelled 170 miles to perform at Banbury’s top live music venue Also Known As.
+All too used to travelling far and wide to entertain an ever-growing army of fans, the band, bedecked in their trademark pyjamas, didn’t disappoint.

 All hail All Hail Hyena.
 Please introduce yourselves.

-TOM – And I’m Tom Cross, and I’m the bassist of All Hail Hyena
+TOM CROSS – And I’m Tom and I’m the bassist of All Hail Hyena.

-ROB – Hello, my name’s Rob Ashworth, and I am the drummist of All Hail Hyena.
+ROB ASHWORTH – Hello, my name’s Rob and I am the drummist of All Hail Hyena.

-Lovely stuff.
 Please describe the band for anyone who hasn’t heard you before.

 ROB – Wonky, progressive, alternative punk.
 How would you describe us, Jay?